MileHacker Logo

 • Many local businesses (wineries, surf schools, boat charters) have direct booking options on their websites.

-• Hotel concierges often have local connections and can assist with booking activities.
+• Hotel concierges often have local connections and can aid in booking activities.

 Plan Ahead for Popular Spots

 Popular attractions and activities, especially during summer weekends, can have limited availability.
-Preparing ahead of time is recommended to reserve your preferred options.
+Preparing ahead of time is recommended to make a reservation for your preferred options.

 Activity Planning Summary